Page Last Updated May 7, 2026.

 Rauvolfia tetraphylla – Devil Pepper

-A much-branched shrub to small tree with 4 (3 – 5) whorled obovate, elliptic, or ~ oblong leaves per node.
-Flowers are small and white in axillary clusters.
-The fruit is a small red 2-seeded drupe.
-Native to Mexico and tropical Americas.
+A much-branched shrub or small tree with 4 (3 – 5) whorled egg-shaped, elliptic, or ~oblong leaves per node.
+Flowers are small and white and appear in clusters in the leaf axils.
+The fruit is a small red 2-seeded drupe (shown in photo).
+Native to Mexico and the tropical Americas.

 Vinca major – Greater Periwinkle

-A scrambling vine with opposite semi-evergreen leaves with a waxy cuticle and tiny hairs, sometimes with ciliate margins.
-Flowers are pink to violet, partially connate, and pinwheel-like.
-Native to the western Meditteranean, widely cultivated as a groundcover, and highly invasive in some areas.
+A scrambling vine with opposite semi-evergreen leaves with a waxy surface and tiny hairs, sometimes with hairy margins.
+Flowers are pink to violet, fused at the base, with pinwheel-like lobes.
+Native to the western Mediterranean, widely cultivated as a groundcover, and highly invasive in some areas.

 Vinca minor – Periwinkle

-A scrambling vine with opposite glabrous evergreen leaves that are smaller and narrower than V. major and never have a ciliate margin.
+A scrambling vine with opposite hairless evergreen leaves that are smaller and narrower than V. major and never have a hairy margin.
 Flowers are similar to V. major but a little smaller.
-Native to Eurasia, widely cultivated and highly invasive in some areas.
+This Apocynaceae member is native to Eurasia, widely cultivated and highly invasive in some areas.

-The Apocynaceae contains roughly 5000 spp in about 400 genera contained within five subfamilies.
-It is part of the Gentianales order of the core Eudicots.
-Asclepiadoideae was recently included in Apocynaceae, greatly increasing the number of species and genera.
+The Apocynaceae contains 4555 – 5100 species in 400 genera contained within five subfamilies.
+It is part of the Gentianales order of the core eudicots.
+The Asclepiadoideae was recently included in Apocynaceae, greatly increasing the number of species and genera.
 As with most families, thanks to molecular phylogenetics clarifying our understanding of the plant families, the genera and species have been undergoing revisions.
-Once major updates have been made, I will also update the lists here.
+If major updates have been made, I will also update the lists here.

 - Apocynoideae is a diverse subfamily of annual or perennial herbs, shrubs, lianas, and the occasional tree.
 They exude milky latex, but it is sometimes clear.
 Leaves are simple and entire but otherwise variable.
 They usually are exstipulate or have very small stipules.
-The stamen are almost always usually united with the gynoecium but do not form a true gynostegium, they also lack pollinaria.
+The stamens are almost always usually united with the gynoecium but do not form a true gynostegium; they also lack pollinaria.

 - Asclepiadoideae is a subfamily that can usually be easily recognized by the presence of a gynostegium with its one adelphous stamens and two styles that are partially joined (free below) by the dilated style head with lateral stigmatic surfaces that alternate with the stamens.
-There is no hypogynous disk, and the gynoecium is also always median, both of these characteristics are unlike the rest of the family.
+The stamens are often appendaged at their bases, forming “hoods” and “horns.”
+There is no hypogynous disk, and the gynoecium is also always median; both of these characteristics are unlike the rest of the family.
 The fruit is always a follicle (1-2).
+Most species exude the same milky latex as most of the family.

 - Periplocoideae is a family of herbs, shrubs, vines, or rarely small trees.
 Colleters are present in the sinuses of the calyx.
 The stamens are free of the gynoecium (unlike most of the family, excluding Plumerieae in Rauvolfioideae), but the triangular anthers are adnate to the style head.